sebasmos/satellite.extractor/README.md

 *Satellite Extractor provides users with the capability to retrieve satellite imagery for specific geographical coordinates and predefined timestamps.
 While it offers a powerful tool for accessing remote sensing data, it's important to note that the quality of the images may not always be perfect due to potential cloud interference, which users may need to filter or process as necessary.*.

-- Find the full open-opensource datasets in HuggingFace: [Link](https://huggingface.co/MITCriticalData)
+- We created full open-opensource datasets in [HuggingFace](https://huggingface.co/MITCriticalData) and [Physionet](https://physionet.org/content/multimodal-satellite-data/1.0.0/).
 - Find a short overview of this project [here]([Satellite extractor](https://eo4society.esa.int/wp-content/uploads/2023/06/towards-a-smart-eco-epidemiological-model-of-dengue-in-colombia-using-satellite.pdf))